-- 4.5.1 In relation to Fleet, telematics devices were fitted into the Forces' vehicles during the course of 2017/18.
-This has provided the Force with the first tranche of fleet utilisation and driver behaviour data which is currently being analysed to inform the optimal operational fleet size and deployment profile along with informing operational driver training requirements.
-Revenue efficiencies have already been realised as a consequential result of the installations.
-An initial replacement programme has been developed and the cost implications are included in the forward capital plan. - 4.5.2 A Strategic Fleet Management Group meets quarterly to provide overall governance and operational assurance which in turn reports into a Joint Assets Board.
+4.6.1 In relation to Fleet, telematics devices were fitted into the Forces' vehicles during the course of 2017/18.
+This has provided the Force with the fleet utilisation and driver behaviour data which has been analysed to inform the optimal operational fleet size and deployment profile along with informing operational driver training requirements.
+Revenue efficiencies have already been realised as a consequential result of the installations with future efficiency targets forming part of the MTFP.
+An initial replacement programme has been developed and the cost implications are included in the forward capital plan.

+- 4.6.2 Strategic Fleet Management Group meets quarterly to provide overall governance and operational assurance which in turn reports into a Finance, Efficiencies and Futures Board.
 Vehicle requirements are considered in detail at the vehicle user group which is attended by operational and support representatives.
-The Force continues to utilise the National Framework agreement to procure operational vehicles.
-Currently the replacement programme is on target to fully spend the budget for the 2018/19 financial year.
-The Force continues to actively pursue collaboration opportunities and is fully engaged with the National Police Chief's Council work in relation to fleet efficiency and sustainability and is currently trialling the use of hybrid and electric vehicles which upon evaluation will inform its future programme.
+The strategic approach to fleet management are also informed by regional and national working groups. - 4.6.3 The Force continues to utilise the National Framework agreement to procure operational vehicles.
+The current replacement programme is on target to fully spend the budget for the 2019/20 financial year.
+The Force continues to actively pursue collaboration opportunities and is fully engaged with the National Police Chief's Council work in relation to fleet efficiency and sustainability and is currently in the process of tendering for 18 electric Vehicles over the next 2 years.
+There is work on-going nationally to produce a requirements specification which will seek to maximise efficiencies of scale for the procurement of electric vehicles once the current contract expires.

-4.6 Information Technology
+4.7 Information Technology